“Most people don’t do what they believe in…they do what is most convenient and then they repent.”

 Enforcement and Redress: Have specific individuals been assigned responsibility for implementation of and compliance with privacy and security policies?
 Is there senior executive support to drive compliance and ensure governance in the organization?
 What mechanisms are in place to ensure employees understand their obligations related to those policies?
 Is there a process for your customers to submit privacy inquiries or complaints?
 For employees?
 How will the organization respond to those individuals?
 Has the organization evaluated what external entities (i.e., privacy regulators, government agencies, law enforcement, state Attorneys General, consumer protection groups, media) may inquire about privacy and security policies and practices?
 Is there a plan in place to respond to those entities?

-The answers to each of these questions necessarily entail an analysis of what laws apply and when, whether certifications (U.S.-E.U./U.S.-Swiss Safe Harbor, SAS 70/SSAE 16, SOC, ISO, PCI DSS and the like) need to be examined and what organizational and/or technological security measures are employed to secure the data.
+The answers to each of these questions necessarily entail an analysis of what laws apply and when, whether certifications (U.S.-E.U./U.S.-Swiss Privacy Shield, SAS 70/SSAE 16, SOC, ISO, PCI DSS and the like) need to be examined and what organizational and/or technological security measures are employed to secure the data.
 However, having the answers to these questions will assist in formulating policy and procedure for how to manage privacy for your services, third party relationships and employee matters.